-There’s Tiro 17, Tiro 19, and Tiro 21 (and now Tiro 23).
+There’s Tiro 21, Tiro 23, and now even Tiro 24 Track/Training Pants.
 There’s also funny sizing.
 So how does a mom know just what to get?

 Your son needs his Tiro pants stash for the summer.
 But some mothers know just what to get and where, others are still looking for guidance (and links).
 So, due to your requests, we’ve put everything we know about Tiros into this post (and if we missed anything, feel free to comment below and share info).

 Pro: A mom doesn’t need to search around anymore for pants or shorts that their son finds acceptable like we needed to in the ‘ol days.
-Not that it’s necessary to wear Tiros exclusively, but it does make it easier when all she needs to do is let him pick the same pants in a few different colors.
+Not that it’s necessary to wear Tiros exclusively (Under Armour pants are also considered cool), but it does make it easier when all she needs to do is let him pick the same pants in a few different colors.
 Add a few T-shirts and their summer weekday wardrobe is done.

 About the Styles

 An important note on colors and prices: The Tiro 21s were disappointing in that they did not come in the popular black on black color, rather there was a black/grey.
 Those who wanted black/black tried to snatch up the remaining Tiro 19s.
-I suppose Adidas got the memo because the Tiro 23s come in black/black.
-As far as pricing, since there is now a new version, the Tiro 21s can be found discounted while the Tiro 23s are full price.
+I suppose Adidas got the memo because Tiro 23s and now the Tiro 24s as well come in black/black.

 About the Fit